 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach This improves the overall competence of the employees including the skills necessary for their jobs as well as improvement of their knowledge pertaining to the hotel and leisure industry.
 What are the Risk/s Identified?
-Management Approach external training.
+Management Approach Because of limited funding, not everyone could get external training.
 Management exercises an echo training program wherein employees sent on outside trainings will be tasked to echo what they've learned from their trainings through mini-learning sessions with their peers.
 What are the Opportunity/ies Identified?
-Management Approach Each department are evaluated every period for the number of training hours that the department has undertaken.
+Management Approach Continuous and sustained trainings will ensure quality of work.
+Each department are evaluated every period for the number of training hours that the department has undertaken.